cowtowncoder/low-gc-membuffers/README.md

 # Status

-Small set of unit tests exist, and code appears solid enough to start building test systems -- but do not yet do prod systems with it. :)
+A set of unit tests exist, and code appears solid enough to start building test systems.
+But be careful to fully evaluate the library before using at as component before 1.0 release.

 # Usage